Rapid changes underway in the world of technology: PM Modi - ExBulletin

 On the occasion, he laid the foundation stone and dedicated to the nation multiple scientific projects worth over Rs 5,800 crore.

-He has also devoted himself to the nation, Homi Bhabha Cancer Hospital and Research Center as well as the building of Women and Children’s Cancer Hospital in Navi Mumbai.
+He also dedicated to the nation, Homi Bhabha Cancer Hospital and Research Center as well as Women and Children’s Cancer Hospital building in Navi Mumbai.

 Modi further dedicated to the nation, the National Hadron Beam Therapy Facility and the Navi Mumbai Radiological Research Unit.